 Sulphur Dioxide is the product of industrial activity with over 90% generated within the City.
 SO2 is not only a respiratory irritant but is converted in the atmosphere over several hours to sulphuric acid (H2SO4), which is then converted to sulphate particles.
 These particles tend to be acidic in nature and cause lung irritation.

 Significant reductions in air levels of SO2 were made in the 1970s and 1980s.
-Since 1998, there has been a gradual and continuous decline in air levels of SO2 besides the recent increase in 2016.
+Since 1998, there has been a gradual and continuous decline in air levels of SO2 besides the recent increase in 2016 and 2017.

 Nitrogen Dioxide (NO2) is formed in the atmosphere from nitric oxide (NO) which is produced during combustion of fuels (i.e gasoline, diesel, coal, wood, oil and natural gas) and is responsible for a significant share of the air pollution-related health impacts in Hamilton.
 The leading sectors producing these emissions are the transportation and industrial sectors.
 The level of vehicle use across Hamilton has increased slightly during the past decade, however overall NO levels have decreased most likely due to improved engine technologies.